Emmy Seren – I Tried To Tell Him

 Oh to be young, talented and enthusiastic.
 Yet to be trodden down by the weight of the world, free from the stresses of the pressures that come with being an adult, even if you’re not even a proper adult, or have no intention of ever being the kind of proper adult that existed pre 21st Century.

 Emmy Seren is all of those things above, the one’s I mentioned in the first sentence, before things took a slightly darker path.
 Look, you should know by now that this blog is as much an insight into my mind’s condition as it is a music blog.
-I’d turn your attention elsewhere if indeed there was anyone else who could be arsed to do this.
+I’d turn your attention elsewhere, if there was anyone else who could be arsed to do this.

-So young ✅️ talented ✅️ enthusiastic?
+So, young ✅️ talented ✅️ enthusiastic?
 Well she’s always teased the release of the follow up single.
 So there’s your third ✅️

 “I Tried To Tell Him” is out now on all of the usual streaming platforms